 Corporate Workshops

-Building Trust in Leadership
+Building Trust In Leadership

 What will your leadership legacy be?
 Studies show it will be based on the trust of your clients and employees.
 Trust has never been more important for business leaders.
 People all over the world are more likely to trust corporations than governments.
 The 2021 Edelman Trust Barometer, a survey of 33,000 people in 28 countries, showed that 61% of people expressed trust in business, far more than trusted government or the media.
 More than two-thirds said they expect businesses to step in when government falls short of meeting their needs.
 During the COVID-19 pandemic, Americans expressed more trust in companies to keep America running than the US government.
 Corporate leaders are no longer responsible solely to their shareholders, but to their employees, communities, customers, and the world.
 Recent calls on Coca-Cola, Delta, and other corporations to act against voting restrictions highlight how Americans are demanding that corporations to lead on social issues.
 Americans under 40, in particular, place value on buying from businesses that are responsible corporate citizens—and flocked away from companies that treated their workers poorly during the pandemic.
 This presentation shows business leaders how to build trust.
-Drawing on her extensive research on trust in organizations, Dr. Goldenziel also guides leaders through focused exercises to help them build and maintain the trust of those they lead and influence.
+Drawing on my extensive research on trust in organizations, I also guide leaders through focused exercises to help them build and maintain the trust of those they lead and influence.
 Leaders will emerge with a plan for building trust as ethical leaders, driving consumer loyalty, and increasing engagement of employees and communities.

 Becoming a Global Corporate Citizen